-Noncarious Cervical Defects refer to small notch defects at the gumline of the tooth which are not caused by decay.
+Noncarious Cervical Defects refer to small notch defects at the gumline of the tooth that are not caused by decay.
 These defects can become larger over time.
-If you notice or can feel these defects at the gumline, they will need to be repaired.
+If you notice or can feel these defects at the gumline, they should be repaired.

 WHAT CAUSES CERVICAL DEFECTS?

 These areas of tooth loss are often caused by clenching or grinding the teeth, creating enough load to flex the tooth slightly, popping off the thin layer of enamel over this area of the tooth.
-Also implicated in these defects is the consumption of soft drinks, including diet drinks which are acidic.
+Other causes include the consumption of soft drinks (including diet drinks) that are acidic.

 SINCE THEY ARE NOT DECAYED, IS IT NECESSARY TO REPAIR THEM?

-When small, these defects in the tooth are harmless.
-However, allowing them to become larger will endanger the tooth to fracture or exposure of the pulp (nerve).
+When small, these defects are harmless.
+However, allowing them to become larger can endanger the tooth, allowing it to fracture more easily, or even expose the pulp (nerve).

 IS REPAIR OF THE DEFECT DIFFICULT?